 Olive Oil versus Avocado Oil

 Both Avocado Oil and Olive Oil have a very similar fatty acid composition with over 70% of monounsaturated (healthy) fat.
 Both oils have a fairly high smoke point, and you can use them for cooking, baking, and frying.
 Avocado oil may fare a bit better in the vitamin department, but olive oil shines as a rich source of anti-inflammatory antioxidants.

-In terms of the taste, olive oil has a fruity aroma, tastes pungent, and a little bitter.
+In terms of taste, olive oil has a fruity aroma, tastes pungent, and a little bitter.
 Avocado oil is more insipid and has a milder taste.

 Olive Oil versus Coconut Oil

-is one of the healthiest and nutritious oils for cooking, frying, and eating.
-According to the American Heart Association, Olive Oil produced in the Mediterranean coast and globally is high in fat, but most of them are heart-healthy monounsaturated fat.
+Olive Oil is one of the healthiest and nutritious oils for cooking, frying, and eating.
+According to the American Heart Association, Olive Oil produced on the Mediterranean coast and globally is high in fat, but most of them are heart-healthy monounsaturated fat.
 Choosing Kalamata Olive Oil containing more healthy fat can be beneficial to your health and can reduce bad cholesterol levels.
 Also, Olive Oil can also contribute to healthy digestion and prevent heart disease or cancer incidents.

 Coconut oil is high in saturated fats that have different effects than most other fats in your diet.
 These fats can increase fat burning and provide your body and brain with swift energy.